fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The Quraysh had been unable to exploit their own victory over the Muslims at the battle of Uhud, but when the latter were defeated at the battle of Mootah by the Christians, they were tempted to exploit the Christian victory, and to restore the pre-Hudaybiyya conditions in Arabia.
-The Muslim defeat at Mootah played a key role in the events preceding the fall of Makkah in 630.
+### Quraish break Treaty of Hudaybiyah

 Muhammad Husayn Haykal:

-We may recall that as soon as Khalid and the army returned to Medinah without the proofs of victory (at the battle of Mootah), they were called deserters.
+As soon as Khalid and the army returned to Medinah without the proofs of victory (at the battle of Mootah), they were called deserters.
 Many soldiers and commanders felt so humiliated that they stayed at home in order not to be seen and insulted in public.
 The campaign of Mootah gave the Quraysh the impression that the Muslims and their power had now been destroyed and that both their dignity and the fear which they previously inspired in others had all but disappeared.

 This made the Quraysh incline strongly to the conditions prevalent before the Treaty of Hudaybiyya.
 They thought that they could now launch a war against which the Muslims were incapable of defending themselves, not to speak of counterattacking or making retaliation.
 (The Life of Muhammad, Cairo, 1935)